-(3) An ordinary router uses each packet's IP destination address to determine whether or not it can route the packet.
-A screening router looks more closely at a packet to determine whether or not is should route the packet [Chap95].
+) An ordinary router uses each packet's IP destination address to determine whether or not it in route the packet.
+A screening router looks more closely at a packet to determine whether root is should route the packet [Chap95].

-(4)If the router does not filter on source port or filter on inbound as well as outbound packets, it may become difficult to implement a " deny everything unless specifically permitted" policy [Chap95].
+)If the router does not filter on source port or filter on inbound as well as outbound packets, may become difficult to implement a " deny everything unless specifically permitted" blicy [Chap95].

-(5) [Moll95] presents an architecture for advanced packet filtering and argues screening routers alone can provide effective security.
+(Moli95] presents an architecture for advanced packet filtering and argues screening puters alone can provide effective security.

-(6) For application level gateways to be effective some form of IP level segregation between the Internet and the trusted network, such as a screening router or dual-homed host that doesn't route packets, must have been implemented.
+(b) For application level gateways to be effective some form of IP level segregation between the Internet and the trusted network, such as a screening router or dual-homed host that been't route packets, must have been implemented.

-(7) Application level gateways are often called "proxy servers".
+7) Application level gateways are often called "proxy servers".

-(8) This is because the user connects to the host that is providing the application proxy rather than to the real host on the Internet.
-The real host's address must somehow be provided to the application proxy so that it can establish the other half of the connection.
-In the case of an application level gateway the real address can be included in the application protocol because the application level gateway understands the application protocol.
-However circuit level gateways do not understand the application protocol and the real address must be provided by some other means, hence the use of modified client software that provides the destination address to the proxy application.
+B) This is because the user connects to the host that is providing the application proxy rather han to the real host on the Internet.
+The real host's address must somehow be provided to the pplication proxy so that it can establish the other half of the connection.
+In the case of an pplication level gateway the real address can be included in the application protocol because he application level gateway understands the application protocol.
+However circuit level ateways do not understand the application protocol and the real address must be provided by ome other means, hence the use of modified client software that provides the destination ddress to the proxy application.

-(9) Strictly speaking this is not true, as services could be provided if users are allowed to log in to the dual-homed host itself.
+9) Strictly speaking this is not true, as services could be provided if users are allowed to log n to the dual-homed host itself.
 However this is a significant security risk [Ches94, Chap95, Siya95, Hugh95] and most users find it too inconvenient [Chap95].

-(10) The perimeter network is often referred to as the demilitarised zone (DMZ).
+10) The perimeter network is often referred to as the demilitarised zone (DMZ).